IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``listonly={true/false}`` default is false.
 Using true retrieves the list of unarchived versions but does not attempt to archive any.

 ``latestonly={true/false}`` default is false.
-Using true only lists/processes the most recently published version of a given dataset (instead of all published versions)
+Using true only lists/processes the most recently published version of a given dataset (instead of all published versions).

 ``limit={n}`` default is no limit/process all unarchived versions (subject to other parameters).
 Defines a maximum number of versions to attempt to archive in response to one invocation of the API call.